 Hello!
 Welcome to the website for the Alpha Clionian Sorority of SUNY Geneseo.
-This site is used to provide updates and inform you regarding everything Clio, whether you are an active sister, an alumni, or a potential new member!
+The site is managed by the Clio Corporation and is used to provide updates and inform you regarding everything Clio, whether you are an active sister, an alumni, or a potential new member!

 Phi Kappa Pi (Clio) is a local sorority at State University of New York, Geneseo.